-Each director has a written agreement setting out the terms of his or her appointment.
+Each director has a written agreement setting out the terms of his or her appointment,

 Details of the members of the board, their experience, expertise, qualifications and term of office, are set out in the directors' report under the heading 'Information on directors'.
-At the date of signing the directors' report, there are four non-executive directors, being Lucy Turnbull, Albert Wong, Russell Howard and Pete Meyers, none of whom have relationships adversely affecting their independence and so are deemed independent.
-There is also one executive director on the board, being Marc Voigt.
+At the date of signing the directors' report, there are five non-executive directors, none of whom have relationships adversely affecting their independence and so are deemed independent.
+There is also one executive director on the board.